iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 - Version: 0.1
 - Status: `IN-PROGRESS`
-- Last Updated: 2021-09-22
+- Last Updated: 2021-09-27

 ## Overview
 Allows to request revocation of an issued [verifiable credential](https://www.w3.org/TR/vc-data-model/), either by the holder or a trusted-party.
 If the revoker is unable to revoke the credential themselves, they may delegate the revocation to a different issuer, in which case they take on the role of trusted-party in their request.

 Note that the exact method of revocation is unspecified.
 The typical procedure is to revoke the verification method with the key used to sign the credential, causing subsequent verification attempts of the credential revocation to fail.
-However, implementors may instead choose to follow an alternative procedure such as [RevocationList2020](https://w3c-ccgithub.io/vc-status-rl-2020/).
+However, implementors may instead choose to follow an alternative procedure such as [RevocationList2020](https://w3c-ccg.github.io/vc-status-rl-2020/).

 ### Relationships
 - [revocation-options](./revocation-options): this may be preceded by the the [revocation-options](./revocation-options) protocol for the [trusted-party](#roles) to discover the available [`RevocationInfo` types](#RevocationInfo).
+- [presentation](./presentation): this may include a [presentation](./presentation) by the [revoker](#roles) to request additional information, such as the entire credential being revoked or authorisation information.

 ### Example Use-Cases
 - A member of an organisation asks the organisation to revoke their membership